Maltipoo Pros & Cons: What To Consider Before Bringing One Home

 7. Adorable Good Looks

-These dogs are undeniably adorable, with their big dark eyes, curly and wavy coats, and small, teddy-bear faces.
-The look of the Maltipoo is unique, and these little pups often get groomed to accentuate their likeness to a stuffed toy.
-They are popular with celebrities because of this; Miley Cyrus and Blake Lively have adorable Maltipoo pets.
+These dogs are undeniably adorable, with their big dark eyes, curly and wavy coats, and small, teddy bear faces.
+The Maltipoo’s look is unique, and these little pups often get groomed to accentuate their likeness to stuffed toys.
+Because of this, they are popular with celebrities; Miley Cyrus and Blake Lively have had adorable Maltipoo pets.

 The Maltipoo is a relatively low-energy dog, much preferring to have relaxed evenings snuggled up with their owners over trekking through mountains.
 This doesn’t mean they don’t need exercise, however.
 Maltipoos are intelligent dogs and can quickly become unruly if they’re not afforded adequate time to exercise.